YWCA Pierce County

 Phone: (253) 383-4493

 Provides complete services to help stabilize and transition people to recovery and self-sufficiency.
 The Good Neighbor Cafe is the “front door” to many of the Rescue Mission’s facilities and programs, offering healthy, well-balanced meals to hundreds of homeless men and women every day.
-Short-term shelter is offered for men at the Downtown Campus.
+Short-term shelter is offered for men and women at the Downtown Campus.
 Rehabilitation services are housed at this location.
 The family shelter is located at the Adams Street campus.

 210 Pacific Court, Shelton WA 98584